l1legend/Network-Encryption-Scanner/README.md

 7. Leave this terminal window open.
 This step simulates a "remote" server (though it's actually a local server).

 ### Running the Scanner (Windows)
-1. Navigate to the `Network-Server-Scanner` folder, then `Project` > `bin` > `debug`.
-The `NetworkScanner.exe` executable is located here.
+1. Navigate to the directory Network-Server-Scanner, followed by the subsequent path: Project > bin > debug.
+Within this location, you'll find the executable NetworkScanner.exe.
-2. To run the program, doubleclick `NetworkScanner.exe`
+2. Initiate the program by double-clicking on NetworkScanner.exe.
-3. Alternatively you can open a terminal or command prompt, navigate to the location of the program, and enter the command: `NetworkScanner`.
+3. As an alternative, launch a terminal or command prompt.
+Navigate to the directory where the program resides and execute the command: NetworkScanner.
-4. Input the IP address.
-If the server and file are set up correctly, you'll establish a successful connection.
+4. Provide the requisite IP address.
+A successful connection will be established if the server and file configurations are accurate.
-5. Input the name of the file.
-Assuming the file is located in the same directory where you setup your test server, the content of the file will be displayed.
+5. Enter the filename.
+Assuming the file is situated in the directory where the test server was configured, the file contents will be rendered.
-6. If desired you have the option the encryption file.
-Select 'yes' or 'no'.
+6. Should you wish, there's an option to encrypt the file.
+Make a selection between 'yes' or 'no'.
-7. If 'yes' is selection, enter password (minimum of 8 characters).
+7. If 'yes' is chosen, input a password comprising a minimum of 8 characters.
-8. The file will become a zip file.
+8. Subsequently, the file will be compressed into a zip format.